 The idea here is that we would like to find a partition of the input space and then fit very simple models to predict the output in each piece.
-The partition is described using a (typically binary) "decision tree" that recursively splits the space.
+The partition is described using a (typically binary) "tree" that recursively splits the space.

-Decision tree methods differ by:
+Tree methods differ by: